 Shawn, believing that no officer should be unnecessarily forced to risk their lives simply because the technology that could keep them safe was not affordable, set out to find a solution.
 Like most police officers in the U.S., Shawn wore a body camera while he worked, but he was also aware his body camera had the ability to live-stream the video footage directly to a cellphone.
 Remembering his experiences with RC cars as a child, Shawn came up with the idea to mount his body camera to the front of a car and use his cellphone to view the live-stream video from the camera, thus allowing him to remotely pilot the vehicle.
 Shawn had developed the idea for a vehicle with all the basic functionalities of an expensive tactical robot but at a cost to build that would make it significantly more affordable, and thus more available to law enforcement agencies.

 Shawn began testing prototypes of the idea during his SWAT team trainings and discovered its effectiveness and versatility.
-In the spring of 2020 Shawn partnered with Josh Dean (Chief Technical Officer), experienced in computer technology, robotics, and remote controlled vehicles, and Josh Otis (Chief Customer Officer), experienced in marketing and sales.
+In the spring of 2020 Shawn partnered with Josh Dean (Chief Technical Officer), experienced in computer technology, robotics, and remote controlled vehicles.
 Since then they have developed and tested the vehicle in training and real life scenarios, and ultimately created the ‘4Sight’, Tactical R/C’s first remote visualization vehicle.